 Issue 6 of Seanda marked a new departure in how the NRA realised the knowledge value of the archaeological discoveries made on national road schemes.
 Previously, the magazine was printed and tens of thousands of hard copies were distributed around the country, while an electronic version (PDF) of each magazine was made available to download from the NRA website (see links below).
 Owing to financial constraints Seanda Issues 6–8 were solely available online, albeit with a number of functional enhancements to make the onscreen experience more interactive, user-friendly and enjoyable.

-A small number of hard copies of back issues are still available, if you would like a copy please contact Lillian Butler (email@example.com; tel: +353 1 6602511).
+A small number of hard copies of Issue 2 and Issue 4 are still available, if you would like a copy please contact Lillian Butler (email@example.com; tel: +353 1 6602511).